 Learners are provided with all the necessary workbooks to complete the programme and will have the opportunity to work through a series of reflective tasks and activities designed to reinforce the learning process and test their knowledge.

 What will I learn:

 Learners gaining this qualification will be able to understand and demonstrate knowledge in the following areas:

 - their responsibilities within a health and social care context and the procedures they should follow when handling medicines

 - the various medicines they are likely to encounter in a work environment, covering how medication is supplied and administered, and the possible side effects

 - procedures for obtaining, storing and disposing of medicines and the legislation surrounding these three areas

 - the audit process and issues surrounding responsibility, accountability and confidentiality.

 What does the course lead to:

-Having completed this qualification the learner, with the support of their manager may undertake practical competency assessment which will enable them to administer medicines in a health & social setting.
+Having completed this qualification the learner, if appropriate to their job role and with the support of their manager, may progress to undertake practical competency assessments in their workplace which will enable them to administer medicines in a health & social setting.